projectdiscovery/nuclei-burp-plugin/README.md

 Use `mvn clean package -DskipTests` to build the project yourself.
 It requires Maven `3.x` and Java `11+`.

-On MacOS the dependencies for the plugin can be met using Homebrew: `brew install mvn maven openjdk@11`
+On MacOS the dependencies for the plugin can be met using Homebrew: `brew install mvn openjdk@11` and the project can be built using: `mvn clean package -DskipTests` which will build .jar file at `target/`.

 Alternatively, different builds can be downloaded from the [Actions](https://github.com/projectdiscovery/nuclei-burp-plugin/actions) section.
 The built artifact can be found under the latest build's `Artifacts` section.
 These artifacts are generated after every commit, but are only stored for a limited amount of time.